Our Technology Rules

 B) It sets the standard for not being permitted to keep phones in their room when they do eventually get phones.

-Since our kids have been using the family iPad, we have had many opportunities to teach them about online safety and privacy, explain to them what a hacker is, and help them develop an understanding of how the Internet works.
+Starting with the family iPad, we have had many opportunities to teach our kids about online safety and privacy, explain to them what a hacker is, and help them develop an understanding of how the Internet works.
 We have talked to them about things that they might innocently stumble upon while online and how it is important to talk to us when these things occur.
-We have set the privacy settings, used parental controls, and set pins on other technology such as the Netflix account.
-Our kids are young and we need to protect them from accidentally stumbling upon concerning content.

-We also talk to them about the external pressures around getting a cell phone at an early age.
+We have conversations with our children about the external pressures around getting a cell phone and social media apps.
 Many of the students in their grades have “their own phone” and have every social media app out there.
 Our kids sometimes say that they want a smartphone because “everyone has one.”
 We don’t want our kids to feel like they don’t fit it, but also just because “everyone else” has one doesn’t mean that we are alright with them having a smartphone.
 A saying that I like to live by is, “it is ok be in the world, but not of the world”.
 This is an important message for our kids to learn about technology that will apply to many other areas of there lives.

 ~Sherri Klingensmith, LPC, NCC